EusebiuOprinoiu/polygon-tweaks/readme.md

 - skip login page for logged-in users when using iThemes Security and a custom login URL
 - change login logo and target URL

+## Other Tweaks

+- disable Jetpack and WooCommerce nags and upsells